vanshvora/folderCleaner/README.md

 file.txt is input file

 module.cpp is main.cpp with integrated gui
-and foldercleaner.py is gui.cpp with integrated gui
+and foldercleaner.py is gui.py with integrated gui